charmainelamm/charmainelamm/README.md

 ## Hello! 👋

-My name is Charmaine and I'm a 4th year Biomedical Engineering Student at the University of Waterloo!
-I'm a SWE in healthcare, and like to dabble in AI 🤖
+My name is Charmaine and I've graduated from Biomedical Engineering at the University of Waterloo!
+I'm have a background in software, and like to dabble in healthtech and AI 🤖

 ### Contact
 🔗 **LinkedIn** : _https://www.linkedin.com/in/lam-charmaine/_